uwblueprint/sistema/README.md

 SELECT * FROM public."<table-name>";
 ```

-### Seeding the Database
+### Seeding the Production Database
-** Database seeds automatically when docker compose build --up is run.
-Only run the following commands if the auto seeding fails.
+** Database seeds automatically locally when docker compose build --up is run.
+Only run the following commands to seed the production database.

-Full Commands for Manual Seeding:
-- Local: In schema.prisma, set env to DATABASE_URL.
-Ensure the database is running locally
+In the schema.prisma, set env variable to VERCEL_DATABASE_NON_POOLING.
+Then run the following command.
-- Production: Repull secrets and set to VERCEL_DATABASE_NON_POOLING.
-Then seed Manually

 ```bash
 npx prisma generate; npx prisma db push; npx @snaplet/seed sync; npx prisma db seed